Lionel Wendt: Patron of the arts

 Lionel Wendt, Harry Pieris and George Keyt played a leading role in the promotion of Kandyan dance.
-They act as true patrons of dancers and drummers from the Kandy area: Suramba and his brother Jayana from Anumugama village, Ukkawa and his brother Gunaya from Nittawela.
+They act as patrons of dancers and drummers from the Kandy area: Suramba and his brother Jayana from Anumugama village, Ukkawa and his brother Gunaya from Nittawela.
 These artists will be among the most talented and well-known representatives of Kandyan dance.

-Lionel Wendt is the extremely dedicated patron of a group of painters.
-He buys some of their works, organizes exhibitions, and publicly defends these painters in the newspapers.
+Lionel Wendt is a dedicated patron of a group of painters.
+He buys their works, organizes exhibitions, and publicly defends these painters in the newspapers.

 On 29 August 1943, The '43 Group was founded in Colombo, with Lionel Wendt as leader.
 The inaugural meeting of the group is held at his home.
 The aim was to bring together independent artists such as George Keyt, Ivan Peries, Harry Pieris and Justin Daraniyagala, now recognised as among the best representatives in Asia of the modernism of the mid-20th century.